cocos/cocos-docs/en/editor/publish/build-guide.md

     - All non-plugin scripts will be packaged into `project.js` (`project.dev.js` in debug mode) and placed in the corresponding `src` directory.
 Checking the `sourceMap` option will generate the corresponding map file, and determine whether the script is compressed according to the debug option.

-- **Automatic Atlas Processing**: Will query the Auto Atlas resource information within the project, package the SpriteFrame small images under the atlas into a large image, generate serialized files, etc. according to the configuration of the automatic atlas resource.
+- **Auto Atlas Processing**: Querying the Auto Atlas resource information within the project, packaging the SpriteFrame small images under the atlas into a large image, generating serialized files, etc. according to the configuration of the Auto Atlas resource.
 This step will modify the json grouping information, asset resource grouping information, and add texture compression tasks.
-If the Auto Atlas is not checked in the build option, no processing will be performed.
+If the **packAutoAtlas** is not checked in the **Build** panel, no processing will be performed.

 - **Texture compression**: According to the organized image compression task, the image resources are compressed and written into the build folder.
 If the build option is not checked for texture compression, no processing will be performed.